ainosha-companion/ainosha-companion-platform/README.md

 ### Strategic Partnerships:
 - We are actively seeking partnerships with leading crypto exchanges, risk management firms, and blockchain infrastructure providers.
 - Our advisors include industry experts with a track record of successful blockchain and AI ventures.

 ---

-## Alignment with Anoma’s Vision

-Ainosha aspires to be an “intent-centric” AI application, which resonates with [Anoma’s vision](https://anoma.net/blog/introducing-intents-initiates#who-should-apply).
-Here are key steps toward alignment:

-1. **User Intents**: Model each user request as an *intent*—“Analyze this asset,” “Monitor my portfolio risk.”
-A decentralized execution framework can then fulfill these intents securely.

-2. **Privacy & Data Sovereignty**: Implement robust encryption and consider privacy-preserving techniques so users retain control over sensitive financial data.

-3. **Decentralized Architecture**:
-    - Explore running modules on a blockchain or using decentralized oracles for market data.
-    - Potentially incorporate zero-knowledge proofs or other privacy solutions so analytics can run trustlessly.

-4. **Open Source Collaboration**: Anoma welcomes collaborative projects.
-By **open-sourcing** components of Ainosha, the community can contribute new data connectors, ML modules, or risk models.

----